 Now, if you're a glass half empty kind of person, you're thinking about those 29 people who were laid off.
 But if you're a glass half full kind of person, you're thinking you can create a $50,000 TV commercial by yourself in less than a day.
 This could make for more compelling advertising to promote whatever it is that you sell for a living!

-There's a rule of thumb in the entrepreneurial business call the order of magnitude requirement.
-Things need to be 10x better, faster or cheaper to succeed.
+Now about that rule of thumb, the order of magnitude requirement... things need to be 10x better, faster or cheaper to succeed.
 If this video is any indication, the future of generative AI is likely to bring a 1000x improvement, at least over time, to the human task of creative endeavor.

 However, many analysts disagree with such a positive view, and predict that generative AI has been overhyped, and is set for a correction in 2024.
 These naysayers predict that the speculative bubble will burst.
 They say that output is still too unreliable for many tasks.
 That training ever-larger models requires exponentially more data and computing power, raising questions about scalability.
 And when hype meets reality, valuations of generative startups will fall dramatically.
 Funding could dry up overnight, once the sector has lost its novelty.